hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

     ## [1] "Intercept"                      "bloodtype_bloodA_vs_bloodO"
     ## [3] "condition_treat_vs_control"     "bloodtypebloodA.conditiontreat"

 Because we have two factors and an interaction, the number of comparisons we can do is larger.
-Using our three-step approach from the model matrix, we do things exactly as we’ve been doing so far:
+Using our three-step approach from the model matrix, we do things exactly as we've been doing so far:

 ``` r
 # get the model matrix